Angioplasty and stent placement - peripheral arteries - discharge

 - If you are taking medicines for blood pressure or diabetes, take them the way your provider has asked you to take them.

 Your provider may recommend that you take aspirin or another medicine, called clopidogrel (Plavix), when you go home.
 These medicines keep blood clots from forming in your arteries and in the stent.
-DO NOT stop taking them without talking with your doctor first.
+DO NOT stop taking them without talking with your provider first.

 When to Call the Doctor